 As stated in Chapter 156C, Section 3, “Limited Liability Company,” “Limited Company,” or the abbreviation “L.L.C.,” “L.C.,” “LLC,” or “LC,” must be included in the chosen entity name.

-When the name has been chosen, it must be reserved by delivering the following to the Secretary of the Commonwealth:
+When the name has been chosen, it may be reserved by delivering the following to the Secretary of the Commonwealth:

-- Complete the Application of Reservation of Name Form
+- Complete the Application of Reservation of Nam

-In Massachusetts, every LLC must appoint a registered agent for service of process on behalf of the company.
-The registered agent may be an individual who resides in the state, a domestic or foreign corporation that is legally allowed to do business and has a mailing address in Massachusetts
+In Massachusetts, every LLC must appoint a registered agent to receive service of process and other legal documents on behalf of the company.
+The registered agent may be an individual who resides in the state, a domestic or foreign corporation, or LLC that is legally allowed to do business and has a mailing address in Massachusetts

 Method 1 – Online

-Go to the Corporation Online Filing System, fill out the form, and click the submit button when complete.
+Go to the Corporation Online Filing System, fill out the form, and click the Click here to submit this information button when complete.
 Foreign companies cannot use this method.

 - Cost: $520